GaloisInc/ivory/ivory/user-guide.md

 ### Exporting Functions
 Functions, whether imported from C or defined in Ivory, are exported with the `incl` function.
-Using `incl` will different things in different contexts:
+Using `incl` will do different things in different contexts:

- * For an imported function, incl will write out an `#include` directive for the header that defines the symbol
+ * For an imported function, it will write out an `#include` directive for the header that defines the symbol
- * For an extern function, incl will write out an extern definition in the generated header
+ * For an extern function, it will write out an `extern` definition in the generated header
  * For a function defined in Ivory, it will write the function prototype in the header, and the function body in the source

 Functions, memory areas and structs can be made private -- meaning that their declarations are only put in the source file, not the header.
-This is done by using using a `private` block in the module definiton as shown below.
+This is done by using a `private` block in the module definiton as shown below.
 As shown, one can also explicitly use a `public` block -- but public visibility is the default.